 “Why aren’t more of our customers sending products back for repair or recycling?”

 This is where the backbone of our new ideas emerged from.

 It’s not a new concept, but ‘made for disassembly’ is so often overlooked in favour of ‘made for durability’.
 In an ideal world both should be at the top of the list but with traditional forms of upholstery you find that a stable, durable frame comes at the cost of not being able to disassemble it with ease.

-The list goes on but with a new mindset, a change in approach is possible and so our new collections were born with some key features that make for a welcome improvement.
+The list goes on but with a new mindset, a change in approach is possible and so our new Sprung chair was born with some key features that make for a welcome improvement.